bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 **Parameters and Arguments**

--   <span id="e94e">**Parameters** : Comma seperated variables specified as part of a function's declaration.</span>
+-   <span id="e94e">**Parameters** : Comma seperated variables specified as part of a function’s declaration.</span>
 -   <span id="6740">**Arguments** : Values passed to the function when it is invoked.</span>
--   <span id="004c">_If the number of arguments passed during a function invocation is different than the number of paramters listed, it will still work._</span>
+-   <span id="004c">*If the number of arguments passed during a function invocation is different than the number of paramters listed, it will still work.*</span>
 -   <span id="7da5">However, is there are not enough arguments provided for parameters our function will likely yield **Nan**.</span>

 ### Including Comments

 Comments are important because they help other people understand what is going on in your code or remind you if you forgot something yourself.
-Keep in mind that they have to be marked properly so the browser won't try to execute them.
+Keep in mind that they have to be marked properly so the browser won’t try to execute them.

 In JavaScript you have two different options: